esccode/esccode.github.io/_posts/2023-05-15-comptia-security-domain.md

 - Cipher suites
   - Stream
   - Block
-- Symmetric vs. asymmetric
+- Symmetric vs. asymmetric(Symetric relies on the use of a shared secret key.
+Asymmetric- public-privates key pairs for communication between parties.)
 - Lightweight ctyptography
-- Steganography
+- Steganography(a computer file,message,image, or video is cancealed within another file,message,image,or video)
   - Audio
   - Video
   - Image
-- Homomorphic encryption
+- Homomorphic encryption(allows users to run calculation on data while it is still encrypted)
 - Common use cases
   - Low power devices
   - Low latency